kobolds-io/stdx

 ./zig-out/bin/<example_name>

 Examples are best used if you modify the code and add print statements to figure out what is going on.
-Look at the source code files for additional tips on how features work by taking a look at the test
+Look at the source code files for additional tips on how features work by taking a look at the tests included in the source code.

 There are benchmarks included in this library that you can run your local hardware or target hardware.
 You can run benchmarksby performing the following steps.
 Benchmarks are in the benchmarks directory.
 More benchmarks are always welcome.
-Benchmarks in this library are written using zbench
+Benchmarks in this library are written using zbench by hendriknielander.
+Please check out that repo and star it and support other zig developers.

 Note Benchmarks are always a point of contention between everyone.
 One of my goals is to provision some hardware in the cloud that is consistently used as the hardware for all comparisons.
 Until then, you can run the code locally to test out your performance.
 These benchmarks are run inside of a virtual machine and the CPU is fully emulated.
 This means you will see better performance on your native machines.